keeltrace/qlcplus-wiki/Windows-build-HOWTO.md

 `make install`<br>

 ## Post installation
 Now to launch QLC+ the dependency libraries are needed as DLLs files.
+Download from this URL: http://lrn.no-ip.info/other/mingw/mingw32/<br>
-So copy in the main QLC+ folder the following:
+the -mingw32-dll version of the following packages and copy them in the main QLC+ folder:
 * libFLAC-8.dll
 * libmad-0.dll
 * libogg-0.dll